confidential-computing/governance/project-progression-policy.md

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
 Regardless of stage, all Consortium projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and Consortium resources.

-### Benefits of being a recognized CCC project
+### Benefits of being a recognized Consortium project

-Some ways a project can benefit by becoming a CCC-recognized project include:
+Some ways a project can benefit by becoming a Consortium-recognized project include:

-1. Recognition - a CCC project is recognized as meeting the goals of the CCC, namely protecting data-in-use.
+1. Recognition - a Consortium project is recognized as meeting the goals of the Consortium, namely protecting data-in-use.
-2. Community - the CCC is fostering a community of like minded members
+2. Community - the Consortium is fostering a community of like minded members
 3. Participation - participate and lead in the ongoing development of the confidential computing paradigm.
-All projects are assigned a Mentor to assist in the integration of your project to the CCC and growth beyond that.
+All projects are assigned a Mentor to assist in the integration of your project to the Consortium and growth beyond that.
-4. Project Support - the CCC can provide limited funds to support project communication and infrastructure costs for CI/CD.
+4. Project Support - the Consortium can provide limited funds to support project communication and infrastructure costs for CI/CD.
-5. Outreach - Part of the CCC's mission is to promote the use of confidential computing with various communities and hence its recognized projects to deliver that outcome.
+5. Outreach - Part of the Consortium's mission is to promote the use of confidential computing with various communities and hence its recognized projects to deliver that outcome.

 ## II.
 Project Proposal Process